 A positive convexity measure indicates a greater price increase when interest rates fall by a given percentage relative to the price decline if interest rates were to rise by that same percentage.
 A negative convexity measure indicates that the price decline will be greater than the price gain for the same percentage change in yield.

-Duration and Convexity together are used to immunize a portfolio of assets and liability against interest rate shock.
+We use Duration and Convexity together to immunize a portfolio of assets and liability against interest rate shock.

 Fixed Income Investment Portfolio Management: Breaking down the optimization model